onichophorous-priapulide-42/Drone_course_Sitnikov_Peter_PhTSh/README.md

-This is tasks for drone coding course in PhTSh made by me.
+These files are tasks for drone coding course in PhTSh made by me.